magento/architecture/design-documents/simplified-module-declaration.md

 ## Problem

-Declaring a Magento module requires following files:
+Magento module metadata is declared in the following files today:

-* add `composer.json` - to declare package name, description, version, dependencies, etc
+* `module.xml` - declares module name and configuration load order dependencies
-* add `module.xml` - to declare module name and version dependencies
+* `registration.php` - tells Magento where the module resides for Magento to be able to read the module configuration files
-* add `registration.php` - to let Magento know where the module resides, for Magento to be able to read configuration files
+* (optional) `composer.json` - declares package name, description, version, dependencies, etc. It is optional and only becomes required if you want to distribute your module through Composer.

-The presense of 3 files causes duplication and complicated module management and sorting mechanisms.
-Current module sorting mechanism is inefficient.
+This implementation of Magento module declaration leads to some inconveniences:

-Every `registration.php` is included by Magento on every request.
-While with opcache this does not cause signfiicant performance impact, it can be avoided.
+* the standard PHP way of declaring packages (`composer.json`) is optional if you want to write a module and becomes required if you're going to distribute it

-## Solution
+* Magento has its custom package declaration format that partly duplicates the `composer.json` format

-* Rely on **composer** for module management, eliminate part of Magento module management behavior.
+* every `registration.php` is included on every request.
+OPCache reduces the performance impact.
+But the whole problem can be avoided

-* Register composer installation hook that will perform magento-specific module management.
+## Proposal

-* Eliminate `registration.php` files.
+* Make `composer.json` the default way of declaring modules in Magento. `composer.json` is the standard package declaration format in PHP world.
+Switching to `composer.json` as the module declaration file will make Magento modules more familiar for non-Magento PHP developers and will reduce the need for duplication.
-  * Composer installation hook will generate a 'magento_components.php' file that will contain all magento components and their installation paths.
-Only this file will be included on every request.
+  * Modules in `/app/code` will still be supported.
+They will not be installed using Composer, but they will declare their metadata in `composer.json`
-  * Move module sorting behavior to composer installation hook.
-Use third-party topological sorting library.
-Write sorted modules to `magento_components.php`.
-This will allow to move module sorting from deploy stage to build stage of publication.
+* Make `registration.php` optional
-* Eliminate `module.xml` - composer.json contains 'real' module name.
-Move 'legacy' module names in `composer.json`
+  * Add Composer installation hook that will:
-* Use `composer.json` for module declaration.
+    * Find all Composer packages installed in `/vendor` with `"type": "magento2-*"`

-## Open Questions
+    * Find all folders in `app/code` containing `composer.json` with `"type": "magento2-*"`

-As described by Vinai Kopp, performance of composer dependency resolution impacts developer experience.
+    * Merge the lists and sort components based on their dependencies declared in `require` section of `composer.json` and `sequence` section of `module.xml`

-`registration.php` file allows to quickly install a module without composer.
-Moving to composer will remove this optimisation.
+    * Write the sorted list to `/vendor/magento_components.php`

-The solution to this problem should be provided before `registration.php` can be removed.
-Possible options:
+  * This will reduce the number of files included by PHP process on every request

-* make `registration.php` optional instead of getting rid of it
+* Make `module.xml` optional. `composer.json` contains 'real' module name
-* add command to composer that will allow to re-read composer.json files of magento modules without full dependency resolution
+* Using `composer.json` format does not mean that Composer will be the only way to install Magento modules.
+Modules installed in `app\code` folder will be supported

 ## POC

 POC is implemented in https://github.com/magento-architects/magento2/tree/split-framework (see \Magento\Framework\Component\ComponentInstaller::install) for `di.xml`, `webapi.xml`, `extension_attributes.xml`, and Service Contract metadata.

-Use https://github.com/magento-architects/magento-project for easy installation of a "hello world" applciation.
+Use https://github.com/magento-architects/magento-project for easy installation of a "hello world" application.